blue-pen5805/sdweb-easy-prompt-selector/README.md

 ### Features

-Please watch the video below for a quick overview.
+Please watch the video below for a quick overview (mp4 file download required due to GitHub limitations).

 [![How to Use](media/02-01.png)](media/%E7%B0%A1%E5%8D%98%E3%81%AA%E4%BD%BF%E3%81%84%E6%96%B9.mp4)